cellwebb/mcp-palette/README.md

 - All necessary dev dependencies (`jest`, `@testing-library/react`, `babel-jest`, etc.) are included in `package.json`.
 - File and style mocks are provided in `__mocks__/` for robust component testing.
 - Babel is used for modern JS/React syntax support (see `.babelrc`).

+For contributing, see the [Contributing Guide](docs/CONTRIBUTING.md).

+For release instructions, see the [Release Guide](docs/RELEASING.md).

 ## 🛠️ Babel